How To Create Good Onboarding Surveys for SaaS

 Growing numbers of SaaS companies are adding an onboarding survey to their customer sign-up flows.

 Those that do often gain insights into the needs of their customers, which ultimately translate into an improved product experience for users, higher activation and greater retention.

 But what distinguishes a good onboarding survey from other types of business intelligence?
 What types of questions should SaaS include, and why?

 This article will explore some of these questions.

 - Onboarding surveys are short questionnaires that gather commercially valuable insights prior to a user becoming a paying customer.

 - They make a good impression on your customer, and the insights gathered, if filed correctly, can be useful for your product and marketing teams.

-- Questions should be unbiased and straightforward and should include at least one sentiment question with a qualitative follow-up.
+- Survey questions should be unbiased and straightforward and should include at least one sentiment question with a qualitative follow-up.

 - To save time, build your survey from an existing template, or use some of the sample questions below.

 - Distribute your survey using Typeform or Google Forms.